tilucast/JSAmazona-E-commerce/README.md

 <a href="https://webpack.js.org/">Webpack</a> to handle scss, bundling, etc.

-My webpack.config.js is a mix between of what is being taught on the official webpack docs, and on the material component's.
+webpack.config.js is a mix between of what is being taught on the official webpack docs, and on the material component's.

 On the backend, i'm using: